Roy of the Rovers (comic)

-Roy of the Rovers comic magazine was launched as a weekly on 25 September 1976, named after the established comic strip of the same name that first appeared as weekly feature in the Tiger on 11 September 1954.
-The title ran for 853 issues, until 20 March 1993 (industrial action prevented publication of 3 issues in December 1978 and a further 5 in May and June 1980), and included other football strips and features.
+Roy of the Rovers comic magazine was launched as a weekly on 25 September 1976, named after the established comic strip of the same name that first appeared as a weekly feature in the Tiger on 11 September 1954.
+The title ran for 851 issues, until 20 March 1993 (industrial action prevented publication of 3 issues in December 1978 and a further 5 in May and June 1980), and included other football strips and features.
 In February 1989, the magazine merged with the similarly themed Hot Shot, and was known for a brief time as Roy of the Rovers and Hot Shot, but reverted to its original title shortly afterwards.

 The magazine was relaunched as a monthly in September 1993, but finally closed in March 1995, after a further 19 issues.

 Publication and readership

 The magazine's circulation for the six months ending June 1981 was 122,118.
 A readership survey carried out in 1982 revealed that 88 per cent were male.
 Of the overall readership, the majority (57 per cent) were aged 11–14.
 Readers dropped out as they got older; only 10 per cent were aged 17–19, and none were older than 19.